EihwazDE/7d2d/H7SB_Waiter/README.md

 	Different colors indicates which item is placed.

-	**It is recommended to avoid missclicks use hotkeys to eat/drink.**
+	**It is recommended to use hotkeys to eat/drink to avoid missclicks.**

 	**It is recommended to place the items on flat surface (no terrain)**